companieshouse/ocr-api-consumer/README.md

 ## Usage

 - Run `make dev` to build JAR (versioned in target and unversioned in top level d) and run the unit tests
-- Run `java -jar ocr-api-consumer.jar` to run the application.
-Also with start.sh
+- Run `java -jar ocr-api-consumer.jar` to run the application
+- Alternatively, `export OCR_API_CONSUMER_PORT={your-chosen-port-number}` and run ./start.sh to run the application on your chosen port number.

 ## Environment Variables